 A study of diatonic and nondiatonic harmony, including the circle of fifths, common chords and progressions with direct application to commercial instrumental techniques, song forms and lead sheet usage.
-Transfer Status: Transferable to CSU, see counselor for limitations.

 Special Studies

 Directed study of special problems in music theory, composition, musicology, performance practice or organization and administration of instrumental or vocal ensembles.

 Transfer Status: Transferable to UC/CSU, see counselor for limitations.